 Ingestion of Marine Debris

 Sea turtles often mistake plastic bags for jellyfish, one of their prey items.
-Young turtles usually rely on oceanic currents to feed because they concentrate seaweed; however, oceanic gyres also concentrate garbage and pollutants, such as oil and tar balls, which are eaten by young turtles and other animals.
+Young turtles usually rely on oceanic currents to feed because they concentrate seaweed; however, oceanic gyres also concentrate garbage and pollutants, such as oil and tar balls, which young sea turtles and other animals mistake for food.

 Entanglement in Ghost Nets